File structure in CORA.RDR / Dataverse

 the original Excel loses an important part of format of the Excel, affecting to the quality of the data.
 In this case and others it may be reasonable to bypass the guidelines on the recommended file formats.

-Non-preferred formats are widely used in addition to preferred formats and are expected to remain moderately to reasonably usable, accessible, and robust in the long term.
+Non-preferred formats are also widely used and may still be accepted; however, they are expected to remain only moderately to reasonably usable, accessible, and robust in the long term compared to preferred formats.

 General Guidelines